Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - This season, the Panthers are winless against the spread when entering a game as an underdog of 9.5 points or more.

-- Carolina's games this year have gone over the total in seven out of 14 opportunities (50%).
+- Carolina's games this season have eclipsed the over/under in 50% of its opportunities (seven times in 14 games with a set point total).

-- Carolina is 3-2 against the spread and 3-2 overall in games when it scores more than 21.9 points.
+- Carolina is 3-2 against the spread and 3-2 overall when the team scores more than 21.9 points.

-- In games that Carolina piles up over 333.6 yards, the team is 4-2 against the spread and 4-2 overall.
+- Carolina is 4-2 against the spread and 4-2 overall when the team churns out more than 333.6 yards.

 - The Panthers have 24 giveaways this season, while the Buccaneers have 25 takeaways.